We have information you must know before you buy the Tucson.

 In short, the Hyundai Tucson is a well calculated vehicle that delivers roomy interior space, crisp performance and very good fuel efficiency.

 Safety features on all Tucson models include electronic stability control, traction control, hill-start assist, downhill brake control, four-wheel disc brakes, ABS, EBD, brake assist, six airbags with rollover sensor, active front adjustable head restraints, lane-change assist turn signals.
 All-wheel drive is optional.
+Rearview camera is optional.

 The Hyundai Tucson takes advantage of the current European taste for dynamic thrusting forms and aggressive angularities.
 It has swoopy lines darting to and fro along its flanks, nose and tail.
 The side windows have not the slightest hint of being rectangular, with the little triangular windows behind the C-pillar almost squinted shut.